craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/Economy Pages/Economics of Acstow.md

 #### Fruit
 While soil and temperature can be controlled, space is an issue for growing Fruit in Acstow.
 Those fruits that are grown here are grown in low quantity and quality do to this restriction.
 Those fruit that are grown are rarely eaten on their own, more commonly becoming preservative or drink.

 Acstow grows Peach and Plum for their plump juices and Peanuts for their protein.
-Lemon, Lime, and Orange are cultivated here because of their rarety elsewhere in the world, but they are poor in quality compared to world imports.
+Lemon, Lime, and Orange are cultivated here because of their rarely elsewhere in the world, but they are poor in quality compared to world imports.
 "Emerging" Avocados grow better than most in Acstow's conditions, leading them to be a higher quantity fruit in Acstow.

 #### Vegetable
 Roots – such as Carrots, Turnips, Radishes – and Tubers – such as Potatoes, Yams, Taro – grow well in the limited space of Acstow.
 Dense leafy greens like Cabbage and Lettuce grow well too.